How to generate all possible rational Wilf-Zeilberger forms?: Preliminaries

 \begin{theorem}[Additive Ore--Sato theorem] Let $ f_1,\ldots,f_n \in K(\mathbf{x})$ be nonzero rational functions satisfying the compatibility conditions~\eqref{eq:compatiblehyperarithmetic}.
 Then there exist a rational function $ a\in K(\mathbf{x}) $, constants $ \mu_1,\ldots,\mu_n \in K$, a finite set $ V\subset \bZ^n $, and for each $ \mathbf{v}\in V $ a univariate monic rational function $ r_\mathbf{v}\in K(z) $ such that

 where $ \mathbf{v} \cdot \mathbf{x} := v_1x_1+\dots+v_nx_n $ and where we use the sum notation (for~$s, t\in \bZ$)

-\end{theorem} In the proof of Ore--Sato theorem, the complete irreducible factorization was used as a key ingredient.
+\end{theorem} In the proof of the classical Ore--Sato theorem, the complete irreducible factorization was used as a key ingredient.
 When it comes to the additive case, we need another auxiliary tool, the so-called orbital decomposition, which compensates the missing of partial fraction decompositions of multivariate rational functions.
-Hence, our additive Ore--Sato theorem is not just a straight-forward analog of its multiplicative predecessor, but is significantly different in its structure and proof strategy.
+Hence, our additive Ore--Sato theorem is not just a straight-forward analog of its multiplicative predecessor, but is based on a significantly different proof strategy.